 H. No archer may compete in more than one class at a tournament.
 Anyone found competing with another shooter’s Range Assignment Card will be disqualified.

 I. No one may practice on any target to be used for tournament shooting.
-Anyone shooting in non-designated areas, including parking areas, will be subject to disqualification.
+Anyone shooting in non-designated practice areas including parking areas and the special Known Distance Competition Range will be subject to disqualification.

 1. Shorts and skirts may not be shorter than finger-tip length while standing normally.
 Cut-off jeans or short-shorts are prohibited.